nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📄 Docs | 2025-05-25 | Update git_history.md

+- Modified the file shared/scripts/data/git_history.md
+- The update was necessary to reflect the most recent changes in the project's Git history
+- Markdown was used for the documentation

+This update ensures that the project's Git history is up-to-date and accurately reflects the project's evolution.

 ## 📦 Feature | 2025-05-25 | Enhanced map and compare view components

 - Updated the compare-view.tsx and map-view.tsx files in the auq_frontend/components directory.